 Well-being pedagogies: activities and practices to improve the student experience online

-Therefore, it is crucial to look at how we can create and sustain healthy learning settings, particularly in the current scenario with the challenge of intense online learning.
+Therefore, it is crucial to look at how we can create and sustain healthy learning settings, particularly in the challenge of intense online learning.

 Learning environments that are student-centred and care-rooted and have the creation of a learning community at their heart have a positive effect on student well-being.
 Simple well-being pedagogies can be implemented for fostering such experiences throughout students’ time at university.

 First, setting a welcoming scene is important both at classroom and at institutional level.
 Transitioning into the university environment, whether far from home or via laptop screen, is an exciting yet daunting time for many students.

 Carefully crafted and interactive online pre-arrival resources can provide prospective students with clear, useful information about the academic journey and university experience ahead, preparing them for their studies while allaying fears and doubts.

 In a similar way, creating a welcoming online classroom environment is key and virtual icebreakers can be great tools for developing more comfortable settings and for facilitating integration among the students.

 Online icebreakers come in a range of forms, from asking students to share their expectations for the new module on Padlet’s online noticeboard, to grouping them into breakout rooms to discuss current news related to the session’s content.

 The aim is to encourage students to engage with each other and the lecturer.
 This will dismantle any feelings of isolation right from the start and make the teacher seem more approachable.

 It is essential to promote learning environments where students feel connected, mitigating the social loss associated with off-campus learning.